Do you or your travel partner suffer from diabetes? Here’s what you need to know when traveling domestically

-It’s good to mix a few non-perishables in there to ensure you’ve ALWAYS got sustenance in your back pocket.
+It’s good to mix a few non-perishables in there to ensure you’ve always have some sustenance in your back pocket.
 This can be the difference between an enjoyable adventure or an unfortunate trip to the hospital.

 Just as you go to the doctor’s for a check-up prior to a vacation, take your car for a check-up, too!

 However, do consider renting a car.
-Sometimes it makes sense to pay for a rental car and put the miles on a vehicle that’s not your own.
-And if you do decide to rent a car, be sure to explore all of your options when it comes to using rewards cards for car rentals.
-Along with that, be sure to use cards that will give you the biggest return on gas purchases.
+Sometimes it makes sense to pay for a cheap rental car and put the miles on a vehicle that’s not your own.
+And if you do decide to rent a car, be sure to explore all of your options when it comes to using a travel credit card for your car rental — many cards offer rental car insurance as a benefit, meaning you don’t have to pay for the pricey coverage the agency will try and sell you.
+Along with that, be sure to use a card that will give you the biggest return on gas purchases.

 If you’ve got room, consider bringing extra medical supplies and snacks.
 If you’re making a long drive through parts of the country where medical access isn’t readily available, you’re obviously going to want as many fallback solutions as you can get.
 Bring enough food to account for low blood sugar, and pack a cooler for insulin in case you are traveling through high temperatures (not directly on ice, though!).

 Lastly, driving can be extremely tiring.
-Whether you are driving or not, being cooped up a car for hours on end is taxing.
-Taking frequent breaks will allow everyone to stretch to keep blood flow moving and prevent fatigue.
+Whether you are driving or not, being cooped up in a car for hours on end is taxing.
+Taking frequent breaks will allow everyone to stretch, keep blood flowing and prevent fatigue.